fleetdm/fleet/handbook/business-operations/ceo-handbook.md

 The day before the All Hands, Mike will prepare slides that reflect the CEO vision and focus.

 ### Calendar audit
 As Fleet grows, time management for the CEO is more essential.
-Charlie will audit the CEOs calendar and set meeting notes for calls with external attendees.
+The EA will audit the CEOs calendar and set meeting notes for calls with external attendees.
 In the notes document include:
   1. LinkedIn profile link of all outside participants
   2. Company profile link
   3. Context that helps the CEO to understand the purpose of meeting at a glance
   4. Share the document with meeting participants

+Multiple times daily (minimum 4), The EA will correct any double booking in the CEO's calendar.
+Prioritzing in order of importance:
+ - External meetings
+ - Travel and personal commitments
+ - Sales meetings
+ - Investor meetings (eg Sid)

 **Additional product design review sessions are welcomed and a top priority for the CEO to get on the calendar quickly.  _Other internal meetings and blocked time can always be moved to make room.
 External meetings, travel, and personal commitments cannot be moved._  To schedule, mention @Charlie in the `#-meetings` channel.**